 Travelling or trekking can sometimes cause abit of strain, especially when you are not used to carrying a load or walking long hours.
-A bottle of muscle spray or salve in your first aid kit can provide you instant relief and make you more comfortable.
+Molefoam or other type of blister treatment in your first aid kit can provide ?you instant relief and make you more comfortable.

 - First Aid Manual

 Your customised first aid kit will be incomplete without a first aid manual.
 The manual will include directions on how to treat wounds, sprains, cramps and other common ailments.
 The manual should be studied by everyone who has access to the kit and get to know the basics of administering first aid.

 Join us for our Taiwan Adventure, where we not only do the trek, but go thru pre trekking briefings and discuss the gear list in full detail.